dorsalstream/dorsalstream.github.io/_posts/2018-04-25-DynamicRouting.md

   <figcaption>Fig5.
 IDK cascade design, engaging more computation if a simpler model was not confident in its prediction.
 Figure from [3]. </figcaption>
 </figure>

 Each stage in an IDK cascade outputs a target prediction and an uncertainty signal (Fig5).
 If the uncertainty signal exceeds a threshold, the subsequent stage is engaged.
-This cascaded design again implicitly addresses data imbalance between easy and difficult targets, and results in amortized computational savings.
+This cascaded design does not implicitly addresses data imbalance between easy and difficult targets, though it results in amortized computational savings.
+Things could be improved though.

+The models in the cascade are pre-trained, and various learned selection approached proposed to produce the IDK signal, to jointly optimize the accuracy and the computation cost.
+This optimization does not modify the models the cascade is composed of.

 ### SkipNet [4]
 From the same first author as [3], this work looks at learning to dynamically engage different layers of the network on a per-input basis.
 The motivation goes beyond saving computation, and can have the training examples split between combinatorially many implicit networks.
+The decision to bypass a particular layer is based on the outputs of the preceding layers.

  <figure class="figcenter">
   <img src="/assets/dynaRoute/skipnet.png" alt="SkipnNet" width="60%" display="block" margin-left="auto" margin-right="auto">
   <figcaption>Fig6.
 SkipNet, with input dependent activation paths in the network.
 Figure from [4]. </figcaption>
 </figure>

 Since hard gating of layers/blocks is required to be able to see any computational savings, re-inforcement learning is employed.
-It is observed that it is very hard to train with re-informcement learning when the network starts from a random initialization.
+The paper claims that approximating hard gating using soft gating while training results in low test accuracy.
+Interestingly, the paper shows that it is hard to train the gating using re-informcement learning when the network starts from a random initialization.
 Hence the network is pretrained with soft-gating.
+Also, the training signal is not entirely through REINFORCE, and the main network get its supervision signal through the task objective loss (classification in this case).

 It is observed that the network routes difficult examples through more layers, as compared to easier examples.